konstructio/kubefirst/docs/kubefirst/github/github-repositories.md

 `metaphor suite`

-The Metaphor suite is a se of example applications used to showcase certain features of the kubefirst platform.
+The Metaphor suite is a set of example applications used to showcase certain features of the Kubefirst platform.
 The Metaphor apps have CI/CD that deliver each app to a development, staging, and production namespace in your kubernetes cluster.
 Its secrets in vault are bound to the metaphor app through the use of external-secrets, a handy kubernetes utility to keep kubernetes secrets in sync with the vault source of truth.
 It also demonstrates how DNS entries automatically will be automatically